 Construction and Decommissioning

-One historic home site (CW-25) was identified, located within the area of the transmission line (CW-25).
-This site will be further investigated during the continuing survey process (which will follow the same standards and avoidance practices as the 70 percent survey)It is anticipated that this site can be avoided with a minor shift to the project layout.
+One historic home site (CW-25) was identified on Rough Acres Ranch, located within the area of the transmission line , and it is likely that this resource would be eligible for the NRHP Another historic building with a mason insignia with an uncertain NRHP eligibility is located within this Alternativet.
+It is anticipated that this sites can be avoided with a minor shift to the project layout.

+One site is located adjacent to Old Highway 80, site # 37-024023 (Highway 80, a linear feature).
+Old Highway 80 does not contain any unimproved preserved road segments within the project area and no impacts are anticipated.
+It is anticipated that these cultural resources can be avoided by a shift in the project design.
 Iberdrola Renewables is committed to avoiding cultural and paleontological resources to the greatest extent possible.
 This alternative would have the same level of impact to historic resources as the proposed project, as discussed in Section 3.5.3.
 This alternative would include a transmission line outside of the footprint of the proposed project, which also has the potential to impact historic resources.
 In the event that impacts can not be avoided, mitigation measures will be included to reduce impacts to less than significant.

 Operation and Maintenance

 The historic resource located within the proposed alternative footprint is anticipated to be avoided and would not be impacted during operation and maintenance of the project.
 Construction phase mitigation, which will include avoidance of the sites, will eliminate impacts that could occur to historic resources during operation and maintenance of the project.
-Less than significant impacts to historic resources are identified.
+No impacts to historic resources are identified.

 Cause a substantial adverse change in the significance of an archaeological resource